-Trends.Earth – add short descriptionTrends.Earth – add short descriptionTrends.Earth – add short descriptionadd short description
+Trends.Earth – Trends.Earth is a free and open source tool developed by Conservation International for the assessment of land condition using Earth observation data to evaluate changes in primary productivity, land cover and soil organic carbon at varying spatial and temporal scales (Conservation International, 2018).
+The Productivity module in Trends.Earth was used to compute a land productivity trajectory analysis for the period 2001-2018.
+Trajectory measures the rate of change in primary productivity over time.
+Linear regressions at the pixel level are run on annual integrals of NDVI to identify areas experiencing changes in primary productivity for the period under analysis.
+A Mann-Kendall nonparametric significance test is then applied, considering only significant changes those that show a p-value ≤ 0.05 (Conservation International, 2018).
+Positive significant trends in annual integrals of NDVI would indicate increases in vegetation cover and biomass (Sims et al., 2017), and potentially improvements in land condition, such as those expected under restoration management.
+Significantly negative trends would indicate potential land degradation.

 Text on the role of bottom up monitoring to be added

+Solely focusing on reporting output indicators may not provide insights into why or why not forest restoration interventions are effective or help to scale up efforts by identifying and solving management issues.
+These issues could occur across sites or across jurisdictional scales; for example, from on-the-ground initiatives to national reporting.
+Top down monitoring tools need to be complemented with those for gauging the effectiveness of a given restoration activity and its objectives in order to catalyze reflection, learning and multi-scalar thinking.
+Tools and approaches exist for implementing participatory monitoring which refers to a “continuum of engagement” from local people to professional researchers in the collection and use of information for decision-making, primarily at the local level (Evans and Guariguata 2016).
+And also for collaborative monitoring which likewise includes multiparty monitoring activities but also embraces cross-scale, multilevel actors and interactions that are networked to share information and influence change (Evans and Guariguata 2019).

 Setting a baseline for monitoring restoration

-In 2016, the Food and Agriculture Organization of the United Nations (FAO) led a study that identified 467 million hectares of forest in dryland biomes that had never been reported before, comprising a 9-percent increase in global forest cover estimates.
+In 2016, the Food and Agriculture Organization of the United Nations (FAO) led a study that identified 467 million hectares of forest in dryland biomes that had not been previously reported, comprising a 9-percent increase in global forest cover estimates.
 This study was conducted via a series of regional Collect Earth mapathons (Box 3), which generated a global database of nearly 500,000 sample points recording land use/land cover type, tree cover, tree count, and other variables using imagery for approximately the year 2014.
 While the data collection process was designed to focus on dryland biomes, the mapathons actually collected data for all biomes globally and the resultant database provides one of the few snapshots of the status of land use/land cover and tree cover worldwide, particularly for trees outside the forest.
 However, this database contains limited information on land use/land cover change from previous years and no information on tree cover change.
-As such, the data do not provide insight into change in these statistics over time, which would indicate progress on restoration.
-However, they do set a baseline for the year that the NYDF was implemented, which could be revisited in the future to identify progress on restoration.
+As such, the data do not provide insight into changes in these statistics over time, which would indicate progress on restoration.
+Conversely, the data set a baseline for the year that the NYDF was implemented, and could be revisited in the future to identify progress on restoration.